Platform-OS/platformos-check/docs/checks/img_width_and_height.md

 ## Version

-This check has been introduced in PlatformOS Check 0.6.0.
+This check has been introduced in platformOS Check 0.6.0.

 ## Resources